Home – Brigid of Faughart Festival

 The 2014 Brigid of Faughart Festival, whose theme was “Brigid-Building Bridges, Challenging Conventions”, was a great success!
 We would like to thank all who took part in the workshops and attended the various events and especially to all who travelled from across Ireland and overseas to be part of the festival.

 We are now planning the 2015 festival.
 The theme of the upcoming festival will be “Embracing Brigid’s Wisdom for a New Way”.
-The 2015 programme will offer an exciting and varied range of events, with an abundance of talented guests.
-More information to follow soon…….
+The 2015 programme offers an exciting and varied range of events, with an abundance of talented guests.

 For 2015 programme details please click HERE.